top of page

 Here’s what I’m thinking to get us started…

-#1 - Together, we will listen to the story with no stops and no interruptions!
+#1 - Together, we might listen to the story with no stops and no interruptions!

 #3 - When the story is done, we will read through the ideas on the last page of the e-book.
 In the middle of our paper heart we will write the words, Be kind… don’t wrinkle anyone’s heart.”
 Then, as a fun addition, we will add band-aids around the words on the heart, and write our ideas for a kind word or phrase on each.